Harley Davidson and the Marlboro Man (1991) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

 • With their dollars ... domestic gross: $7 million

-Based on this description, this film is unrateable.
+This film is unrateable.
 It is a movie so bad that it is good.
 It can best be compared to Roadhouse - a movie so completely awful in every way that it provides non-stop entertainment and is a sheer delight to watch.

 Return to the Movie House home page